-"We are a Movement, not an organization," B-P told us, concerned with the bureaucratic evolution of Scouting.
-But to thrive, the Movement - Scout units and groups everywhere - need to be supported.
-This is the task of national Scout organizations, and of the World Organization of the Scout Movement, especially of the World Scout Bureau.
+"We are a movement, not an organization" BP told us, concerned with the bureaucratic evolution of Scouting.
+But to thrive, the Movement - Scout units and groups everywhere - needs to be supported.
+This is the task of National Organizations, and of the World Organization of the Scout Movement, especially of the World Scout Bureau.
 I believe that more emphasis should be put on the strategic priority "An organization for the XXI century".